Full-Length Play

 TREVOR

 Oh, she’s fine.
-Doing all the usual fun college things—you know, like annoying her roommates; going to football games to watch young men inflict massive injury on each other; waiting till the very last minute to start working on her papers and then pleading for extensions.
+Doing all the usual fun college things.
+You know—annoying her roommates; going to football games to watch young men inflict massive injury on each other; waiting till the very last minute to start working on her papers and then pleading for extensions—

 JERRY